-If you did not meet with your health care provider before your were pregnant, your first prenatal appointment will generally be around 8 weeks after your LMP (last menstrual period).
+If you did not meet with your health care provider before your were pregnant, your first prenatal visit will generally be around 8 weeks after your LMP (last menstrual period).
 If this applies to you, you should schedule a prenatal visit as soon as you know you are pregnant!
 Even if you are not a first time mother, prenatal visits are still important since every pregnancy is different.
 This initial visit will probably be one of the longest.
 It will be helpful if you arrive prepared with vital dates and information.
 This is also a good opportunity to bring a list of questions that you and your partner have about your pregnancy, prenatal care and birth options.

 Your doctor will ask for your medical history, including: